gojek/heimdall/README.md

 retrier := heimdall.NewRetrier(backoff)

 timeout := 1000 * time.Millisecond
-client := heimdall.NewHTTPClient(timeout)
-// Set the retry mechanism for the client, and the number of times you would like to retry client.SetRetrier(retrier) client.SetRetryCount(4)
+// Create a new client, sets the retry mechanism, and the number of times you would like to retry client := httpclient.NewClient(
+	httpclient.WithTimeout(timeout),
+	httpclient.WithRetrier(retrier),
+	httpclient.WithRetryCount(4),
+)

 // The rest is the same as the first example
 ```